Can You Make Chili Less Salty?

 Dairy and Starches to Neutralize Salty Chili

-Dairy and starchy ingredients work well to mellow out strong, salty flavors.
+Dairy and starchy ingredients work well to mellow out intense, salty flavors.

 • Stir in a dollop of sour cream, plain yogurt, or shredded cheese.
 These creamy additions tone down the saltiness while adding richness to the chili.